 - There are over available fifty content assessment areas!
 Depending on your goals as a teacher, you may only need to take one or you may need (or want) to take several.

-You must earn a passing score in all three areas to be considered for licensure.
+You must earn a passing score in both areas to be considered for licensure.

 Which exams should I take?